 Construction class is a factor that affects potential damage and is highly recommended for RiskBrowser analyses.

 Geocoding is the process of finding the latitude and longitude of a location based on its address, city, or postal code.
 The highest level of geocoding is finding the latitude and longitude for an exact address–exact coordinates, building location, or street address–this is called high-resolution geocoding.
-Lower levels of geocoding are also available; for example, ZIP Code level geocoding finds the latitude and longitude of a ZIP Code centroid (the approximate “center of gravity” for the distribution of insured value in a ZIP Code).
+Lower levels of geocoding are also available.
+For example, ZIP Code level geocoding finds the latitude and longitude of a ZIP Code centroid (the approximate “center of gravity” for the distribution of insured value in a ZIP Code).
 Geocoding is required in order to perform hazard data lookup on locations and DML analyses on accounts.
 Low resolution geocoding–meaning ZIP Code and lower–is sufficient for DML loss analyses but high-resolution produces more accurate results.

 Occupancy type is highly recommended for RiskBrowser analyses.
 When construction class is unknown, occupancy type is used to infer the expected construction class based on regional databases of building inventory information.

 The approximate “center of gravity” for the distribution of insured value in a ZIP Code.
-Where information about that distribution is available, RMS has “weighted” the centroid toward higher concentrations of exposure: if more value is focused in one corner of the ZIP-Code area, the centroid gravitates in that direction.
+Where information about that distribution is available, RMS has “weighted” the centroid toward higher concentrations of exposure.
+If more value is focused in one corner of the ZIP-Code area, the centroid gravitates in that direction.
 Where no information is available, the centroid may be the “unweighted,” geographic center of the ZIP-Code area.

+Total Insured Value.
 Sum of all values for the peril specified.

 Scale commonly used to measure windstorm intensity.
 Uses a range of 1 to 5, with 5 being the most intense storms.
 Named after Robert Simpson and Herbert Saffir.